zowe/docs-site/docs/user-guide/address-network-requirements.md

 # Address network requirements

-When installing Zowe server-side components, review the following table to determine which TCP ports are required.
+As a systems programmer, review the following table during installation of Zowe server-side components to determine which TCP ports are required.
 These are default values.
 You can change the values by updating variable values in the `zowe.yaml` file.

 For more information about variable names in the following table, see the [Zowe YAML configuration file reference](../appendix/zowe-yaml-configuration.md) in the References section.